kfachikov/QUIZZZZ/docs/agendas/meeting3.md

     → Yes, they are a guide for the project, but you don’t need to modify them now.

-### Tip & Top
+## Tip & Top

-- Kaloyan : Julius wasn’t responsive to his requests;
-- Monica : Thinks that we are organized, but would like us to start assigning more specific tasks to each member;
+- Kaloyan:
+    - a tip towards Julius -- make sure you check your social medias a bit more frequently, as sometimes it's hard to reach you
+    - top to everyone -- love the way we organized the app design process; everyone came prepared to the meeting, full of ideas to share
+    - top to Kayra -- handled our first small fight (over weights in GitLab with Julius) with calmness, giving yourself time to understand the others' opinion
+- Monica:
+    - top to everyone -- enjoys the fact we are organized
+    - tip to everyone -- when assigning task, be more specific and assign them more individually -- this would prevent the long "unnecessary" discussions over insignificant details
+- Kayra:
+    - top to Kaloyan -- like the agenda -- it was specific and helped me prepare for the meeting
-- Kayra : feels like this week was better and is fond of the individual deadlines;
+    - *comment* -- this week is better; fond of the individual deadlines

-### Closing
+## Closing

 Next meeting.
 - Chairperson: Monica